tpayne/terraform-examples/README.md

 -----
 * Only run "terraform init" after you have created the TF files (.tf) as it needs to install the needed plugins
 * Use `terraform refresh` to reapply changes and fix drift
+* To put changes into the files and apply them incrementally use (+) to add/replace DSC and (-) to remove DSC